outofmbufs/pidcontrol/README.md

     m = I_SetpointReset(x)

 NOTE: There is no way to ONLY implement a delay, without a reset.
 Though, of course, users can write their own additional PIDModifier subclasses.

+### Integration Freeze

+This modification allows an application to freeze the integration term under explicit application control, unfreezing it after a specified time interval or again under explicit control.
+It takes no arguments:

+    m = I_Freeze()

+To freeze integration accumulation for an application-specific reason:

+    m = I_Freeze()
+    z = PIDPlus(Kp=1, Ki=1, modifiers=m)
+      ...
+    m.freeze()

+Note that this does not turn off the "I" term; it simply pauses the accumulation (up or down) of the integration term.
+The "I" control term will continue to be calculated at the last value before the freeze.

+To later unfreeze integration:

+    m.unfreeze()

+Instead of explicitly unfreezing it, an application can request a freeze for a limited time duration:

+    m.freeze(duration=2.5)

+will freeze integration for (at least) 2.5 seconds, time as measured by accumulation of subsequent `dt` amounts in subsequent `pid` calls (in other words: it is NOT real/clock time, it is "`pid` accumulated dt" time)

+This modifier has been written so that applications can also subclass it and provide a method state() to automate freeze/unfreeze decisions.
+See the source for how to best provide an alternate state() implementation.

 ### History